nvdung136/VNBanks---Scrap-transactions/readme.md

 Using instruction:

 <+> Disclaimer: Due to strict regulation of banking/finance sites and Chrome browser, the extension...
 ...
-CAN NOT and WILL NOT be able to:{
+CAN NOT and WILL NOT:
- *!
+{
+* !
 Access the underline API
- *!
-Interfere with any interaction between the user and the page *!
+* !
+Interfere with any interaction between the user and the page
+* !
 Change or record any user data
- *!
+* !
 Remote by or connect to any other entity on the internet }

 <-> Instruction: (developed and tested on Chrome version 115)
- -> Install or unbundle the extension onto their chrome browser.
+ -> Install or unbundle the extension onto their Chrome browser.
  -> User to log in to his/her bank to check all transaction history -> Interact (by hitting 'load more') with the page to display all the needed transactions -> Then open extension - hit update - all transactions will be recorded (the period will be shown)